diegogb/3D_Synthesis_based_on_Fine-grained_Parts/data/input/readme.md

-This folder contains all the input shapes employed in the experiments of our paper.
+This folder contains all the input shapes employed for the experiments described in our paper.
 % ------- %
 IMPORTANT NOTE:
 These 3D shapes are included here for completeness only.
 For synthesizing 3D shapes using our method, you can use the pre-processed data and the scripts provided in this repository: see the Readme file on the root of this repository for details.